Headshots of authors Sam Silverman and Calvin Azadi under EB5AN and Azadi Law logos.

 Investors applying from outside of the United States need to go through consular processing at the U.S. consulate or embassy in their country of residence.

 Following the I-526E approval, they will receive their visa fee bill from the National Visa Center (NVC).
 After paying the fees, they must submit Form DS-260 and the required supporting documents.
-The NVC will then process the application and schedule a visa interview for the applicants.
+The NVC will then process the application and schedule a visa interview for the applicant.

 If approved, investors and their derivative beneficiaries will receive an immigrant visa, allowing them to move to the United States.
 Upon reaching the United States, they will receive their conditional Green Card, which is valid for two years.